AmeriCorps Project

 Runaway programs have seen major increases in homeless youth.
-These youth, who live “on the street”, are in very high risk situations, with few resources and virtually no support system.
+These youth, who live "on the street", are in very high risk situations, with few resources and virtually no support system.
 As a response to this phenomenon, the Wisconsin Association for Runaway Services, in collaboration with the Wisconsin Board for National and Community Service, provides a team of AmeriCorps members to provide street outreach services and mobile response teams for referrals from police departments, schools, and other youth serving agencies.
-The AmeriCorps members are available to youth who are homeless, runaways, or in crisis and are therefore “on the street”.
+The AmeriCorps members are available to youth who are homeless, runaways, or in crisis and are therefore "on the street".
 Members frequent areas in the community where youth congregate, such as parks, malls, convenience stores, etc. Youth are provided with hygiene packets, food vouchers, transportation vouchers, clothes, educational materials, and, most importantly, referral services to provide them with safe alternatives to the street.
 The members also are available to police and school personnel, by responding directly to referrals.
-Twenty-five AmeriCorps members are providing these outreach services in 36 counties, ensuring runaway, homeless, and youth in crisis have a strong support system and alternatives to the street.
+AmeriCorps members provide services throughout Wisconsin; ensuring runaway, homeless, and youth in crisis have a strong support system and alternatives to the street.

 GOALS OF PROJECT